Sujith-data/SQL-Consumer-Goods-Ad_Hoc-Insights/README.md

 Insights

 1. The company experienced substantial product growth, with a 36.33% increase in unique product offerings from 2020 to 2021.
+2. The overall product count has increased from 2020 to 2021 across all segments.
+The "Accessories" segment witnessed the highest growth with a difference of 34 products.
+"Notebook" and "Peripheral" segments also saw significant growth with a difference of 16 products each.
+"Accessories" is the leading segment in terms of product count in both years.
+"Desktop" has the lowest product count in both years.